 - Dwellings located interior to a block or not on an arterial or major collector should front onto streets, and where possible, driveways should be paired. - 7.
 In the case of through lots, the primary dwelling façade should face the higher order road.
 Garages on the secondary street may be visually dominant but should ensure the main door facing the secondary street is visible and the dwelling includes high quality materials on all façades visible from all streets, including glazing, architectural features, and landscaping to contribute to a pedestrian oriented streetscape. - 8.
 The front door of a dwelling should be fully visible from the street or public area such as a park or walkway. - 9.
-If a front entrance cannot be located at grade, the door should generally be no more than 1.5 metres (3 steps) above grade and any front door located more than 3 metres (6 steps) above grade is strongly discouraged. - 10.
-A generous amount of fenestration facing public areas should be incorporated into dwelling designs to foster natural surveillance. - 11.
-Walkways on a lot should be located to provide clear and direct pedestrian routes and, where possible, linkages between the front entrance and the sidewalk and/or driveway should be provided. - 12.
+Entrances facing a street should be located at grade.
+Where an entrance facing a street cannot be located at grade, the door should generally be no more than 3 steps above grade.
+Any front door located more than 6 steps above grade is strongly discouraged. - 10.
+A generous amount of fenestration facing public areas should be incorporated into dwelling designs to foster natural surveillance. - Walkways on a lot should be located to provide clear and direct pedestrian routes and, where possible, linkages between the front entrance and the sidewalk and/or driveway should be provided. - 12.
 Large front porches are encouraged to promote interactive outdoor spaces and help with the creation of safe neighbourhoods.